Special Education Programming Overview

 Universal Screening – Universal Screeners are utilized in all grade levels, starting with four-year-old kindergarten.
 Universal Screeners allow our teachers to identify students who may be in need of additional academic support.
 Typically students who are two or more grade levels behind their peers in reading/and or math are identified as needing interventions in those content areas.
 Please see more information below about Response to Intervention.

-Types from your School Psychologist
+Tips from your School Psychologist

 - Key to Learning